About Our Agency

 - Property is NOT purchased through a Mexican Corporation (unless it is for commercial purposes).

-WHAT DOCUMENTS ARE REQUIRED FOR FOREIGNERS TO PURCHASE PROPERTY IN MEXICO?
+WHAT PERSONAL DOCUMENTS ARE REQUIRED TO PURCHASE IN MEXICO?

 For most purchases, you will need to present your Passport and Tourist Visa, which is issued to you upon arrival.
 (If you already have your Temporary or Permanent Residency Visa, you would present this in lieu of the Tourist Visa.)
 If you are married, divorced, widowed, you may also need to present the documentation to demonstrate your civil status.